redpanda-data/connect/resources/docs/pipeline.md

   type: bar
 ```

-With this config the block diagram of our Benthos instance might look like this:
+With this config the pipeline within our Benthos instance would look something
+like the following:

 ```
 foo -> memory buffer ---> processor ---> bar